 This section defines compiler and assembly language conventions for the use of certain aspects of an x86 processor running a Win32 operating system.
 These standards must be followed to guarantee that compilers, application programs, and operating systems written by different people and organizations will work together.
-The conventions supported by the Fortran compiler implement the application binary interface (ABI) as defined in the System V Application Binary Interface: Intel Processor Supplement and the System V Application Binary Interface, listed in the "Related Publications" section in the Preface.
+The conventions supported by the Fortran compiler implement the application binary interface (ABI) as defined in the System V Application Binary Interface: Intel Processor Supplement and the System V Application Binary Interface.